-Using a flame weeder is physically easier on your body than pulling weeds because it saves you from bending down.
-It does not disturb the soil which means dormant weed seeds are not brought to the surface where they will start to germinate, unlike what happens with mechanical weeding.
+Using a flame weeder is physically easier on your body than mechanical weeding because it saves you from bending down and pulling or digging.
+It does not disturb the soil which means dormant weed seeds are not brought to the surface where they will start to germinate.

 Unlike non-organic herbicides, a flame weeder does not contaminate; it is environmentally safe because it does not expose humans, pets, wildlife, ornamental plants, your vegetable garden, groundwater, and soil to toxic substances.

 A flame weeder is particularly useful for weeds that grow in sidewalk cracks and between patio pavers, as well as on gravel.
-For weeds that grow into garden fences, it depends on the flammability of the fence material whether you can use a flame weeder.
+For weeds that grow into garden fences, whether you can use a flame weeder depends on the flammability of the fence material.
 Non-coated metal fences such as chain-link or welded wire mesh can withstand the heat but wooden or vinyl fences won’t.

 Before using the flame weeder on any fences or barriers, check the manual, as flame weeders vary in their BTUs (the amount of heat they emit).

 What Are the Cons of Using Flame Weeders?

-The biggest downside of using a flame weeder is that, although the torch lets you to more more less target the flame, it is difficult to avoid singeing desirable plants as well, especially in densely planted areas such as a vegetable garden or a flower bed.
+The biggest downside of using a flame weeder is that, although the torch enables you to aim and target the unwanted plant, it is difficult to avoid singeing desirable plants as well, especially in densely planted areas such as a vegetable garden or a flower bed.

 If used properly, a flame weeder is safe for the person who operates it.
-However, it can still pose a danger for pets or children running about, which limits the time when you are able to use your flame weeder.
+However, it can still pose a danger for pets or children running about, which is a safety issue as you consider when and where the weeder can be used.

 When Not to Use a Flame Weeder

 Never use a flame weeder during a drought or in dry conditions, and keep a safe distance away from any dry, dead, or brown plant material that could catch fire.
 Also stay a away from houses and other structures that could catch fire.